-Adriane Kuzminski is a UX Researcher who is passionate about reducing barriers to information, expression and play
+Adriane Kuzminski is a user researcher who is passionate about reducing barriers to information, expression and play

 In August 2020, she graduated from the University of Washington's Master of Human-Computer Interaction and Design program where she developed her research skills and focused on accessible solutions in technology.
 She continues to support A Sound Effect & Soundlister as an interviewer and developer and serves as a Sergeant First Class in the US Army Reserves.